 Gluten-Free Snacks

-While it’s always best to pack fruits and vegetables with your lunch, as they are naturally gluten free and good for you, you may be looking for some portable gluten-free snacks to bring along with you.
+While it’s always best to pack fruits and vegetables with your lunch, as they are naturally gluten-free and good for you, you may be looking for some portable gluten-free snacks to bring along too.

 Some of my favorite portable snacks include: